KatharineME/SocialMedia.how/profile.md

 Here to show the world the beauty of genomics 🧬
 Mother of two.
 Bioinformatician.
 CEO at Guardiome.
 Ex professional ballet dancer.
 In that order.

+## Amanda

+Teaching the everyday person to write ✍️
+Writer, student, musician.